okaryo/chromex-locale-lint/README.md

 * `--localesDir`: The directory where your locales are located.
 Defaults to `_locales/`.
 * `--baseLang`: The language to use as a basis for comparison with other languages.
 Defaults to `en`.
+* `--strict`: When enabled, treats warnings as errors.
+This is useful for enforcing strict locale consistency in your project.
+If any warnings are generated (such as missing keys in locales compared to the base language), the tool will exit with an error code, making it ideal for use in CI/CD pipelines to ensure high-quality translations.
+Defaults to `false`.